-William D. Zabel ’61 Professor of Practice in Human Rights (HLS)
+William D. Zabel ’61 Professor of Practice in Human Rights, HLS

-- Former United States Ambassador to the United Nations (2013-2017)
+Former United States Ambassador to the United Nations, 2013-2017

-Power has been recognized as a leading voice internationally for principled American engagement in the world.
-Her book “A Problem from Hell”: America and the Age of Genocide won the Pulitzer Prize and the National Book Critics Circle Award in 2003.
-Power is also author of the New York Times bestseller Chasing the Flame: Sergio Vieira de Mello and the Fight to Save the World (2008) and was the co-editor, with Derek Chollet, of The Unquiet American: Richard Holbrooke in the World (2011).
-She is currently completing a memoir, The Education of an Idealist, which will be published by Harper Collins in 2019.
+Her book “A Problem from Hell”: America and the Age of Genocide (2002) won the Pulitzer Prize and the National Book Critics Circle Award in 2003.
+Power is also author of the New York Times bestseller Chasing the Flame: One Man’s Fight to Save the World (2008) and co-editor, with Derek Chollet, of The Unquiet American: Richard Holbrooke in the World (2011).

 Power began her career as a journalist, reporting from places such as Bosnia, East Timor, Kosovo, Rwanda, Sudan, and Zimbabwe.
-Before joining the U.S. government, Power was the founding executive director of the Carr Center for Human Rights Policy at the Kennedy School, a columnist for TIME, and a National Magazine Award-winning contributor to the Atlantic, the New Yorker, and the New York Review of Books.
+Before joining the U.S. government, Power was the founding executive director of the Carr Center for Human Rights Policy at the Kennedy School, a columnist for Time, and a National Magazine Award-winning contributor to The Atlantic, The New Yorker, and The New York Review of Books.